 Our investment advisers track a broad list of potential investment opportunities based on fit with our key investment themes and financial characteristics.
 We currently have over 100 companies under consideration, which we regularly monitor to determine near- and long-term opportunities.
-At present, our broad list includes companies representing the following investment themes: social-mobile (41.7%), education technology (19.6%), green technology (5.5%), internet commerce (25.5%) and cloud computing (7.7%).
+At present, our broad list includes companies representing the following investment themes: social networking (30%), education technology (14%), green technology (14%), software-as-a-service (13%), mobile computing (10%), cloud computing (10%) and other (9%).
 The size of companies that we track varies significantly, from technology start-ups to well established near-term IPO candidates.